 • How long: 6-12 month period

-Read more about the Connect scope, requirement and funded activities in our Connect Expression of Interest supporting information for applicants, and Connect FAQs.
-To help prepare your application, please see the the Connect Expression of Interest guidance for applicants (stage 1) and the Connect Business Plan guidance for applicants (stage 2).
-Research proposals are submitted online through the Research Management System (RMS).
+The i4i programme operates a two-stage application process.
+To help prepare your application, please see the the Connect Expression of Interest guidance for applicants (stage 1) and the Connect Business Plan guidance for applicants (stage 2)

 i4i Connect success rates